Cocycles and positive functionals in higher cohomology: The higher dimensional GNS construction

 \begin{proof} Given the functional $\phi:\operatorname{im} D_{n-1}\to \R$, such that $\phi(d_{n-1}^*ad_{n-1})=\langle \pi(a)z,z\rangle$, assume that $z=d_{n-1}c$ for some $c\in C^{n-1}(\G, \pi)$.
 Let $\overline{\phi}:\mathbb{M}_{k_{n-1}}(\R\G)\to \R$ be defined by

 for $m \in \mathbb{M}_{k_{n-1}}(\R\G)$.
 For $m=d_{n-1}^*ad_{n-1}$ we have

 \end{proof}

+\begin{rem} \normalfont After this paper was posted on the arXiv, Uri Bader and Saar Bader have informed us that they have obtained independently a statement very similar to Proposition \ref{Coboundaries vs extending functionals} which includes a converse statement. \end{rem}

-It is unclear whether the converse of Proposition \ref{Coboundaries vs extending functionals} holds individually for each functional.
-Nevertheless, the following Theorem shows that if one assumes the conclusion of Proposition \ref{Coboundaries vs extending functionals} for all positive hermitian functionals $\phi : \Im D_{n-1} \to \R$, then all their associated cocycles are coboundaries.
+The following Theorem shows that if one assumes the conclusion of Proposition \ref{Coboundaries vs extending functionals} for all positive hermitian functionals $\phi : \Im D_{n-1} \to \R$, then all their associated cocycles are coboundaries.
 This gives a characterization of vanishing of unitary cohomology as a property of extension of functionals.

 \begin{thm} Let $\G$ be a group of type $F_{n+1}$ for some $n \in \Z_{\geq 1}$.
 Suppose that $\mathcal{SC}_n = \ker D_{n-1}$.
 The following conditions are equivalent: \begin{enumerate} \item[(1)] $H^n (\G, \pi) = 0$ for every unitary representation $(\pi, \H)$ of $\G$; \item[(2)] Every positive hermitian functional $\phi:\operatorname{im} D_{n-1} \to \R$ can be extended to a positive hermitian functional $\overline{\phi}:\mathbb{M}_{k_{n-1}}(\R\G)\to\R$. \end{enumerate} \end{thm}